klaytn/kips/KIPs/kip-17-non_fungible_token.md

 ### Minting with URI Extension
 The **minting with URI extension** is OPTIONAL for KIP-17 smart contracts.
 This allows your contract to mint a new token with URI.

 Note: `IKIP17MetadataMintable` is mutually exclusive with `IKIP17Mintable`.
 If you want to use tokenURI, use `IKIP17MetadataMintable`.
+To query tokenURIs, it is required to implement `IKIP17MetadataMintable` with `IKIP17Metadata`.

 ```solidity
 pragma solidity 0.4.24;